humamaboalraja/humamaboalraja/README.md

 ## Hi People 👋🏽

-A Berlin based engineer Software/ digital product engineer/ **Rustacean** who's interested in Full-stack product engineering, Backend architectures, and Data applications, building **Tools that build tools** and education and re-writing everything i've ever done in Rust 🦀
+A Berlin based Software/Digital product engineer/ **Rustacean** who's interested in Full-stack product engineering, Backend architectures, and Data applications, building **Tools that build tools** and education and re-writing everything i've ever done in Rust 🦀

 - 🎓 Currently doing my Software Engineering B.Sc. and working as an teaching/teaching assistant at CODE University.